toypiano/understanding-typescript/interface.md

 ## Extending interface

-Interface can extend other interface like classes using `extends`
+Interface can extend other interfaces as in classes using `extends`

 ```ts
 interface Named {